SESMG/SESMG/docs/index.rst

    :alt: Source-Example
    :align: center

-   Exemplary input for the creation of sources
+   Exemplary input for the sources sheet